suhanik19/HeartFailurePrediction/README.md

    * Use stacking to combine multiple models to improve overall performance.
 The predictions of base models are used as input to a final model.
    * Use voting classifier to aggregate predictions from multiple models to make a final decision based on majority voting.

+## Releases
+09/17/2024: First working release.
+12/13/2024: Utilized Recursive Feature Elimination to identify the most important features for model training, improving model interpretability and reducing overfitting by selecting a subset of relevant features.

 ## Acknowledgements
 Creators: